rumpeltux/hc12fw/README.md

 ## Demo

-The default application implements a simple echo service.
+The default application (`hc12.c`) implements a simple echo service.
-It sends `Hello\r\n` on boot and otherwise resends each packet as received.
+It sends `HC12 ready\r\n` on boot and otherwise resends each packet as received.

+This is useful as a communication and range test.

 ## Restoring the original firmware

-To create a backup that you can restore, follow the firmware extraction instructions in https://github.com/rumpeltux/hc12
+For some versions of the chip, you can follow the firmware extraction instructions in https://github.com/rumpeltux/hc12

 ## FW Structure
-Radio interrupts.
-Interrupt handler sets flags:

-* RX pending
-* TX complete

-Main loop:

-TODO
+* `hc12.c` is the main application file and making use of [stm8-arduino](https://github.com/rumpeltux/stm8-arduino)
+* `si.c` implements the radio interactions.

+`si.c` and other libraries that are unlikely to change are bundled to a separate section of the firmware, so that you don’t need to reflash them all the time during development.

 ## Available GPIO PINs

 The following STM8 PINs are available for you to use:
 A1,A2,A3\* B5(SET) D1\*,D3,D4,D5(TX),D6(RX)

-* A3: signaling chip boot readiness (TODO: verify if this is needed)
+* A3: the original FW used this for signaling chip boot readiness
 * D1: SWIM used for programming (already has testport solder pad)

 TODO: verify D4 can be used